isolabs/gnn-tutorial/README.md

 Install dependancies by creating conda environment from .yml file, then run from created environment.

-Commit data directly to repository where possible.
+Put notebooks and code grouped into folders, and commit data directly to repository where possible.